CameronBrooks11/the-monospace-web/README.md

 # The Monospace Web

 Monospace fonts have a unique appeal—whether it’s terminal nostalgia or simply the clarity of fixed-width text.
-**The Monospace Web** is a minimal, Markdown-driven static site that lays everything out on a character-aligned grid using pure CSS and a tiny JavaScript helper.
+**The Monospace Web** is a minimal, Markdown-driven static site that renders everything on a character-aligned grid using the [monospace-web-theme](https://github.com/CameronBrooks11/monospace-web-theme) CSS/JS package.
 It’s a “70s-style” look for modern browsers, with full responsiveness and semantic HTML.

 > _Live demo: [CameronBrooks11.github.io/the-monospace-web](https://CameronBrooks11.github.io/the-monospace-web/)_